MishaProductions/DotNetParser/README.md

 # What is this?
-This is a .NET framework Exe parser that parses and executes the IL code in the executable.
+This is a .NET framework EXE parser that parses the IL code and reads .NET Metadata in the executable.
 This library does not depend on any Windows libraries or .NET Self reflection.
-This library can also read most of the metadata and PE Headers in the .NET executable.
 Feel free to contribute.

 # TODO